Orbit Fitting

 Parameters:

-• mpc_obs (list) – List of MPCObservation objects (see kete.mpc).
+• mpc_obs (list) – List of MPCObservation objects (see kete.observations).

 Returns: